ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IArcOptions.rst

 IArcOptions
 ===========

-.. py:class:: IArcOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.IArcOptions

    object

    Interface used to access the arc options for a procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IArcOptions

 Overview
 --------